denniszielke/phoenix/challenges.4.md

 ## 4. Analyze and Improve the performance of your new backend
 - Trigger a continuous look and generate sufficient telemetry data
 - Use Application Insights to compare the performance
+- Use OMS to check for performance and health of the containers and your cluster
 - If the performance is not good enough perform a rollback